rmyers3141/apache-tomcat-docker-dev/README.md

 ### TO-DO
 The `Dockerfile` can benefit from further improvements, including the following.

-- Because of license and other restrictions with the the base image **redhat/ubi8**, using a different base image might be more beneficial.
+- Because of license and other restrictions with the the base image **redhat/ubi8**, using a different base image might be less restrictive.

 - Newer versions of Apache Tomcat and Java JDK.
-Due to license restrictions with Oracle Java JDK, a different JDK (such as OpenJDK might be more suitable).
+Due to license restrictions with Oracle Java JDK, a different JDK (such as OpenJDK) might provide more flexibility.

-- The `HEALTHCHECK` command in the `Dockerfile` needs further development, but this may depend on using a different, or newer, base image.
+- The `HEALTHCHECK` command in the `Dockerfile` needs further development, but this may depend on using a different base image.

 - It may be more beneficial to use the `ENTRYPOINT` command to run the Tomcat instance in the container.
 This needs further investigation.